 In this day and age, there’s no excuse not to take credit cards.
 It’s easier now than it’s ever been.
 All you need is a handheld card reader and a smartphone or a tablet and you are set to go.

-It’s very simple, there are a number of companies out there, I use PayPal Here because I bought my reader a few years ago when they were still a novelty.
+It’s very simple, there are a number of companies out there, I have PayPal Here because I bought my reader a few years ago when readers were still a novelty.
 I thought the Paypal logo would reassure my customers.
-That’s all changed now and you can get cheaper rates elsewhere.

-Some of my colleagues have bought a Sumup (UK) that doesn’t need a smartphone.
+Some of my colleagues swear by Sumup because it doesn’t need a smartphone.

 The readers take all the major credit and debit cards.
 The money goes into your account and the customer is sent an e-receipt if they request one.
 They even do ‘tap and go’ now.
 As long as you have Wi-Fi or a Hotspot you’re in business.